Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 .

-## **Summary: SO WHAT'S THE BIG DEAL???**

-Say you have an image trigger or SLAM layer:

-- You want to have a lot of POIs, **each of which is clickable to produce a completely different animation.** In geolocative this would be easy to do - just set up a lot of POIs, each with its own animation.
-- For a given **trigger image** however, **you can only have one POI.**
-- In **SLAM,** you can have multiple POIs, but they have to be placed one after another by the user - **you can't control where they will be.**
-- With **sub-layers,** you can **control the position exactly** because they are always placed centered at the POI of the parent layer.
-- AND **each POI** in the sub-layer can have its **own event and type of animation.**

-.

 ## Exercise: Set up your own sub-layer

 Decide which of your layers you want to use for your **main layer,** and which of your layers to use as a **sub-layer.**